Fingerprints of heavy element nucleosynthesis in the late-time lightcurves of kilonovae

 \onecolumngrid

 \twocolumngrid

 {\bf Nuclei relevant for late-time kilonova lightcurves--} We list in Table~\ref{tab:nuclei} all nuclei whose half-lives $t_{1/2}$ are between $10$ and 100~days with atomic mass number $A>60$.
 There are in total 25 isotopes and 22 decay sequences.
+In addition, we include $^{56}$Ni, $^{66}$Ni, $^{72}$Zn, $^{222}$Rn, and $^{224}$Ra despite the fact that their $t_{1/2}$ are smaller than 10 days.
+This is because they can produce particular lightcurve features even at the early times, due to their relatively large energy release per decay.
+For example, $^{56}$Ni and $^{66}$Ni are the main nuclei that contribute to heating for model D at $t\lesssim 10$~days.
+In model C, it is instead mainly powered by the decay of $^{66}$Ni and $^{72}$Zn.

-In addition, we include $^{56}$Ni, $^{66}$Ni, $^{72}$Zn, $^{222}$Rn, and $^{224}$Ra discussed in the paper, although their $t_{1/2}$ are smaller than 10 days.
-Among those, the four decay chains starting from $^{222}$Rn, $^{224}$Ra, $^{223}$Ra and $^{225}$Ra contain 3--4 $\alpha$-decays and release $\sim 20$--$30$~MeV decay energy in each.
+Among the listed nuclei, the four decay chains starting from $^{222}$Rn, $^{224}$Ra, $^{223}$Ra and $^{225}$Ra contain 3--4 $\alpha$-decays and release $\sim 20$--$30$~MeV decay energy in each.
 If these nuclei can be produced in an amount at the abundance level of $\sim 10^{-5}$, they can generate distinct features in the late-time lightcurve between $3-200$~days as discussed in the paper.
 Moreover, the spontaneous fission of $^{254}$Cf releases a even larger decay energy of $\sim 185$~MeV.
 Therefore, a late-time feature shown in the kilonova lightcurve at $t\gtrsim 50$~days can point to the production level of $\sim 10^{-6}$.

 We also note here again that in the list, there are no nuclei with $10\ \text{days} <t_{1/2}<50$~days for $A<100$.
-If the merger ejecta contains mostly high $Y_e$ material such that nuclei with this mass range are primarily produced, a dip feature in the lightcurve around $20$~days is expected to be identified as discussed in the paper.
+If the merger ejecta contains mostly high $Y_e$ material such that nuclei with this mass range are primarily produced, a dip feature in the lightcurve around $25$~days is expected to be identified as discussed in the paper.

-{\bf Modeling of the $r$-process and the radioactive decay--} To model the \mbox{$r$-process} heating rate $\dot Q$ in the expanding ejecta of total mass $M_{\rm ej}$ and average expansion velocity $v_{\rm ej}$, we calculate the radioactive decay energy release rate per unit mass from a decay channel $i$ (including $\beta^-$ decay, $\beta^+$ decay/electron capture, $\alpha$ decay and spontaneous fission), $\dot q_i$, assuming that the material contains a $Y_e$ distribution,
+{\bf Modeling of the $r$-process and the radioactive decay--} To model the \mbox{$r$-process} heating rate $\dot Q$ in the expanding ejecta of total mass $M_{\text{ej}}$ and average expansion velocity $v_{\text{ej}}$, we calculate the radioactive decay energy release rate per unit mass from a decay channel $i$ (including $\beta^-$ decay, $\beta^+$ decay/electron capture, $\alpha$ decay and spontaneous fission), $\dot q_i$, assuming that the material contains a $Y_e$ distribution,

 where $G(Y_e|Y_{e,c}, \Delta Y_e^2)$ is the normalized Gaussian distribution characterized by a central value $Y_{e,c}$ and a width $\Delta Y_e$.

 As the $Y_e$-dependent heating rate $\dot q_i(t,Y_e)$ at the time scale of $\sim 1-100$~days are completely determined by the abundance distribution of nuclei produced during the $r$-process nucleosynthesis, the abundances are computed by following the evolution of all nuclear species from high temperature of $\sim 10$~GK, when the nuclear composition is given by the nuclear statistical equilibrium, to several Gyr, using an established $r$-process nuclear reaction network (see e.g., Ref.~\cite{Mendoza-Temis.Wu.ea:2015,Wu2016}).